 Below is a step-by-step guide on how Ruler’s marketing attribution sends lead source data to your CRM and enriches your Google Analytics with web form, phone calls and live chat activity to gain end-to-end visibility of your sales process.

 Ruler tracks each anonymous visitor to your website and measures any subsequent visits or interactions with other marketing channels, campaigns, keywords or landing pages.

 If, or when, an anonymous visitor makes a conversion, whether it be a form fill, phone call or live chat, Ruler will update the data on that user to create a journey map for what is now known as a lead.

-Send marketing and lead source data to your CRM
+Next, the marketing and conversion data is sent to your CRM.

 Here is a list of triggers that you can push into your CRM using Ruler Analytics.